Cyber-skills platform Immersive Labs raises $40M in North America expansion – TechCrunch

 “The platform is continually evolving as new features are developed to help address the gap in cyber skills that is impacting companies and governments across the globe,” said James Hayward, the bank’s executive director.

-Immersive said it has 750% year-over-year growth in annual recurring revenues and over 100 employees across its offices.
+Immersive said it has 750% year-over-year growth in annual recurring revenues and more than 100 employees across its offices.